 When Aquarion acquired the water systems in Dover, we evaluated the water quality of our three Francis Street wells and changed the operation so that we were primarily using the well with the best water quality.
 We also cleaned the water mains (clearing out historic deposits of iron and manganese sediment) by flushing water through hydrants.
 These actions resolved the discolored water issues.

 We have continued to monitor the level of iron and manganese in these wells.
-Unfortunately, we observed an increase in the manganese levels in the wells.
-This has led to discolored water in our system.
+Unfortunately, in June 2023, we observed an increase in the manganese levels in the wells.
+This led to discolored water in our system.

 When Aquarion acquired the water systems in Dover, we determined that Knollwood Drive wells had better water quality than Francis Street and Draper Road wells.
 The Knollwood Drive wells also have additional capacity.

-Due to the design of the pressure zones, the Knollwood Drive wells can only provide water for customers in the downtown pressure zone.
-Aquarion has been constructing projects at three locations in town that will address that issue, and instead allow us to provide many of our customers with water from the Knollwood Drive wells.
+Due to the design of the pressure zones, the Knollwood Drive wells could only provide water for customers in the downtown pressure zone.
+Aquarion constructed projects at three locations in town that addressed that issue, and instead allowed us to provide all of our customers in the main pressure zone with water from the Knollwood Drive wells.

 These projects include: